linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 Agency MBS are those issued by Ginnie Mae, Fannie Mae, or Freddie Mac.
 The securities issued by these three entities represent the largest sector of the MBS market.
 Ginnie Mae (Government National Mortgage Association) is part of the U.S. Department of Housing and Urban Development, and the securities it issues are backed by the full faith and credit of the U.S. government.
 Hence there is no credit risk.
 Fannie Mae (Federal National Mortgage Association) and Freddie Mac (Federal Home Loan Mortgage Corporation) are government-sponsored enterprises (GSEs).<sup>1</sup> While the securities issued by these two GSEs do not carry the full faith and credit of the U.S. government, market participants view them as securities with minimal credit risk.
 In contrast to agency MBS, there are securities issued by private entities.
 These securities expose investors to greater credit risk than the securities issued by the GSEs and are referred to as nonagency MBS and residential-backed asset-backed securities.
 We will refer to these securities as credit-sensitive MBS.
 Our focus in this section is on agency MBS.

 We illustrate the creation of agency MBS.
 Exhibit 26-1 shows 10 mortgage loans (each loan depicted as a home) and the cash flows from these loans.
-For the sake of simplicity, we assume that the amount of each loan is  $100,000 so that the aggregate value of all 10 loans is$ 1 million.
+For the sake of simplicity, we assume that the amount of each loan is  \$100,000 so that the aggregate value of all 10 loans is\$ 1 million.
 The cash flows are monthly and consist of three components:

 1. Interest;
 2. Scheduled principal repayment;